The status of non-equity ownership groups with respect to Part M and Part ML

 For other than complex motor-powered aircraft, compliance with M.A.201(i), or ML.A.201(f) is required, and under those provisions, the owner is responsible for the proper performance of the tasks associated with the continuing airworthiness management, unless responsibility for those tasks is transferred to a CAMO/CAO through a written contract in accordance with M.A.201(i) or ML.A.201(f).

-The owners of such aircraft must be aware that for the purpose of Regulation (EU) 1321/2014, as amended, they remain responsible for the continuing airworthiness of their aircraft, as stipulated in M.A.201(a) and ML.A.201(a), respectively.
+The owners of such aircraft must be aware that for the purpose of UK Reg (EU) 1321/2014 (the UK Continuing Airworthiness Regulation), as amended, they remain responsible for the continuing airworthiness of their aircraft, as stipulated in M.A.201(a) and ML.A.201(a), respectively.
 Further guidance on the applicability of the main provisions and alleviations are provided in GM M.A.201 and GM1 ML.A.201.

 If the owner decides not to contract a CAMO or CAO, the owner is fully responsible for the proper accomplishment of the corresponding continuing airworthiness management tasks.
 Therefore, it is expected that the owner properly and realistically self-assesses their own competence to accomplish those tasks or otherwise seeks the necessary expertise.